For landlords, there are few more painful expenses to endure than a broken boiler.

 So, having someone available to fix your boiler through your cover during busy times could be worth its weight in gold to your tenants.

-Types of landlord boiler cover
+Types of boiler cover for landlords

 Landlord boiler insurance policies are usually split into three options: